 top of page

-The Rose family line in Scotland
+The Rose Family Line in Scotland

-During the Scottish Wars of Independence, Norman Baron Robert de Ros Lord of Wark in Northumberland, due to his love of a young Scottish lady and disdain for Edward I, sided with the Scottish cause for independence.
+During the Scottish Wars of Independence, Norman Baron Robert de Ros, Lord of Wark in Northumberland, due to his love of a young Scottish lady and disdain for Edward I, sided with the Scottish cause for independence.

-Domestically, from acquisition of the property in the 1200's through to 1460 the de Ros / Rose Clan chiefs lived in a stone fortified house up the hill from the later ancestral home we know as Kilravock Castle.
+Domestically, from acquisition of the property in the 1200's through to 1460 the de Ros / Rose Clan Chief lived in a stone fortified house up the hill from the later ancestral home we know as Kilravock Castle.

 Of historic note during this pre-castle period is the marriage of Hugh, 4th of Kilravock to Janet Chisholm, the daughter of Sir Robert Chisholm, Constable of Urquhart Castle.
 It is from this union that Hugh gained lands in Strathnairn and later generations of the Kilravock line would adopt the Red (gules) Chisholm boars head as a heraldic device incorporated into the arms of Kilravock.

 In the reign of Charles I, the 13th Laird was a supporter of the National Covenant and in 1643 lead the Clan against the Marquis of Montrose at the Battle of Auldearn.
-Around this time Alexander Rose (1647-1720) was born in Aberdeenshire.
-Alexander became Bishop of Moray in 1687 and Bishop of Edinburgh in 1688.
+Around this time, Alexander Rose (1647-1720) was born in Aberdeenshire.
+He became Bishop of Moray in 1687 and Bishop of Edinburgh in 1688.
 Although he represented the Scottish Bishops when William of Orange arrived in London, he refused to give up his allegiance to James VII.

-In 1746, both Clan and ancestral home were in jeopardy.
-On the eve of the Battle of Culloden, Hugh, 16th Laird, despite favoring the Government Cause, cordially entertained Prince Charles Edward Stuart at Kilravock Castle, while the Duke of Cumberland was installed nearby at the Rose's town house in Nairn.
-While the Kilravock estate is not often sighted as a factor in the battle, some historian do point out that Charles Stuart's forces found great difficulty navigating through the forrested terane of Kilravock.
-Shortly after Bonnie Prince Charlie's visit, his cousin and advisory the Duke of Cumberland also paid a visit.
+During the 1715 Jacobite Uprising, Arthur Rose a brave brother of the 15th Laird, was killed while fighting with the government forces.
+In 1746, both the Clan and ancestral home were in jeopardy.
+On the eve of the Battle of Culloden, Hugh, 16th Laird, despite favoring the government cause, cordially entertained Prince Charles Edward Stuart at Kilravock Castle, while the Duke of Cumberland was installed nearby at the Rose's town house in Nairn.
+While the Kilravock estate is not often cited as a factor in the battle, some historians point out that Charles Stuart's forces found great difficulty navigating through the forested terrain of Kilravock.
+Shortly after Bonnie Prince Charlie's visit, his cousin and advisory, the Duke of Cumberland, also paid a visit to the 16th Laird.
 Knowing that the old Laird had no substantial force to resist an army on his doorstep he found no fault in Kilravock the 16th's Highland Hospitality to his cousin.

-One of the most prominent soldier-politicians of the Victorian era was Field Marshall Sir Hugh Rose(1801-85) who served Great Britian's interest in India and was created Baron Strathnairn.
+Other well-known members of the family include George Rose (1744-1818) who entered politics and became a staunch supporter of the British Prime Minister, William Pitt.
+One of the most prominent soldier-politicians of the Victorian era was Field Marshall Sir Hugh Rose (1801-1885) who served Great Britian's interest in India and was Baron of Strathnairn.

-Our curent Clan Chief is David Hugh Heriot Baird Rose 26th of Kilravock.
-See Council page for more info on our chief.
+Our current Clan Chief is David Hugh Heriot Baird Rose, the 26th Baron of Kilravock.

 bottom of page